Amazon Niche Analysis 2025: How to Find Profitable Products With Data and Strategy

 5. Pricing and Margins: How to Stay Profitable and Competitive

 A key aspect of niche analysis is observing the competitor pricing structure.
 It is not just about who is cheapest, but how price and quality relate to each other.
-When top competitors sell within a specific price range (e.g. 18-20 euros), that suggests accepted market prices.
+When top competitors sell within a specific price range (e.g. 18 to 20 euros), that suggests accepted market prices.
 Prices below this range often indicate lower quality or thinner margins.
 Use this knowledge to design a pricing strategy that is both competitive and profitable.

 6. Trend Detection: Spotting Market Gaps Early